programmatordev/kirby-starter/README.md

 ## Cookie Consent Notification

 By default, and for GDPR and CCPA compliance reasons, a cookie consent notification is enabled.
-To check the full list of integrations available check the [Integrations](#integrations) section below.
+A list of integrations is available, so check the [Integrations](#integrations) section below.

+The consent notification comes with 5 categories:
+- `necessary`
+- `measurement`
+- `marketing`
+- `functionality`
+- `experience`

+All categories are disabled by default, except the `necessary` category which is always enabled.

+If an integration is used, the categories related to that integration will be enabled.
+For example, if Google Analytics is integrated, the `measurement` and `marketing` categories will be enabled and synced according to user preferences.

 If you do not need a cookie consent notification, just remove the following snippet from the master layout: